Peter Bazalgette: Career

-Bazalgette joined the BBC News graduate news training scheme, and was subsequently picked by Esther Rantzen as a researcher on That's Life! from 1978.
+Bazalgette joined the BBC News graduate news training scheme, and was subsequently picked by Dame Esther Rantzen as a researcher on That's Life! from 1978.
 While a reporter at the BBC for Man Alive, he joined Eric Parsloe's video production company Epic.
 The BBC put him in charge of producing the programme Food and Drink, where he claims to have created the celebrity chef.
 He continued producing by forming his own production company Bazal, which created hits for British TV including Ready Steady Cook, Changing Rooms and Ground Force.
 In 1990, Bazal was acquired by Broadcast Communications, which itself was absorbed by Endemol.

-In January 2005 Bazalgette became Chairman of Endemol UK and Creative Director of Endemol Group worldwide.
-He was responsible for shows including Big Brother and Deal or No Deal which were hits around the world, and led Endemol's digital entertainment strategy.
-Although Big Brother was an adaption of an existing series in the Netherlands, Bazalgette is credited with popularising the format around the world thanks to the adaptations he built into the UK version.
+In January 2005, Bazalgette became Chairman of Endemol UK and Creative Director of Endemol Group worldwide.
+He was responsible for television shows including Big Brother and Deal or No Deal which were hits around the world, and led Endemol's digital entertainment strategy.
+Although Big Brother was conceived from an existing series in the Netherlands, Bazalgette is credited with popularising the format around the world thanks to the adaptations he built into the UK version.
 During Bazalgette's time on the global board, Endemol grew strongly and in 2005 it was launched on the Dutch stock exchange.
-Over the next eighteen months it trebled in value and was sold in 2007 for €3.2 billion.
+Over the following eighteen months, it trebled in value and was sold in 2007 for €3.2 billion.
 In September 2007 it was announced that Bazalgette was standing down as Chairman and would assume the role of advisor.

 Bazalgette has long championed the value of the BBC for its trusted news and critical investment in original programming and creative talent.
 Along with others he has speculated how long the current funding model of the BBC will last, and whether in the future the licence fee might be reduced to pay specifically for core news and information content.

-Bazalgette has been awarded fellowships by BAFTA and the Royal Television Society, and was president of the Royal Television Society 2010-2017.
+Bazalgette has been elected a Fellow of BAFTA and the Royal Television Society, and was President of the Royal Television Society 2010–17.
 He was as a non-executive director of the Department for Culture, Media and Sport.
-In September 2012 he was appointed chairman of Arts Council England, and began his 4-year term on 31 January 2013.
+In September 2012 he was appointed Chairman of Arts Council England, and began his 4-year term on 31 January 2013.

 The Independent argued that he may be "the most influential man in British television" as a result of his impact on the development of reality television and lifestyle TV programmes.
-The Daily Mail once named him as one of the "Ten Worst Britons" for Endemol's Channel 4 show Big Brother and the London Evening Standard television critic Victor Lewis-Smith said that Bazalgette had "done more to debase television over the past decade than anyone else."
+The Daily Mail once named him as one of the "Ten Worst Britons" for Endemol's Channel 4 show Big Brother and the London Evening Standard television critic Victor Lewis-Smith claimed that Bazalgette had "done more to debase television over the past decade than anyone else."

-In September 2012 it was announced that he would succeed Dame Elizabeth Forgan as Chair of the Arts Council England.
+In September 2012, it was announced that he would succeed Dame Elizabeth Forgan to chair the Arts Council England.
 This was during a time of cuts to public arts spending, partly remedied with a new system of tax credits.
-In September 2016 it was announced that Sir Nicholas Serota would replace him at the Arts Council England.
+In September 2016 it was announced that Sir Nicholas Serota would replace him as Chairman of the Arts Council England.